gabengaGamer/area51-pc/README.md

 ## PC Code Issues

 1. **Audio System Malfunctions:**
-The Miles Sound System 6 implementation is very often causes crash, unstable.
-(Delete Voice.DFS for stability)
+~~The Miles Sound System 6 implementation is very often causes crash, unstable.
+(Delete Voice.DFS for stability)~~ Probably fixed, the game now uses dr_mp3.

 2. **Console UI (Incomplete Interface):**
 The PC version is currently using the console UI.
 This results in: